 The young man shrugged at her.
 "Not much."
 He stuck out his hand.

-“Hotaru,” the loli demon said.
+"Hotaru," the loli demon answered, stating her own hand.
 She slowly took his hand and shook it.
-Ice ran through her fingers at his touch.
-He gently let go.
+Ice ran through her fingers at his touch before he gently let go.
 Hotaru gave him a puzzled look.

 "What are you doing out here?" she asked.
 Saito shrugged at her.